Consequences of sexually exploiting a child over a phone or computer

 Furthermore, since the materials for the computer or telephone were most likely produced out of state, you may be subject to federal prosecution under 18 U.S. Code 2251, the federal law against sexual exploitation of children.

-If you are convicted in federal court of violating 18 U.S. Code 2251, you face a hefty fine and 15 years or more in a federal prison, without the possibility of parole.
+If you are convicted in federal court of violating 18 U.S. Code 2251, you face a hefty fine and 15 years or more in federal prison, without the possibility of parole.

 Defending charges of Colorado internet sexual exploitation of a child